Train Etiquette in Japan – What You Need To Know Before You Go

 As with any culture though, there are a few social norms to keep in mind, especially on Japanese trains.
 There are general train rules and things you should avoid doing out of common courtesy.
 Millions of Japanese people commute via train everyday and as foreigners, understanding what’s socially acceptable and what isn’t will make your journey more comfortable for everyone.
+For more tips on travel in this fascinating country, check out this Japan travel blog guide.

 Here are 10 of the most important tips for train etiquette in Japan that you need to keep in mind whether or not you’re travelling solo, as a couple, family, or group: